Department and Faculty

 The Division of Gynecology treats disorders of the female reproductive and urinary systems.
 The Division of Gynecology consists of board-certified obstetricians and gynecologists, and includes specialty areas of interest in:

 - Abnormal uterine bleeding

 The Division of Gynecology also includes experts in minimally invasive gynecologic surgery.

-The Division of Gynecologic Surgery is comprised of board-certified gynecologic oncologists who offer an integrated approach to the diagnosis and treatment of women's cancers, including cervical, uterine (endometrial), ovarian, vaginal and vulvar cancer; and board-certified urogynecologists who evaluate and diagnose women with pelvic floor conditions such as urinary and fecal incontinence, pelvic organ prolapse, vaginal fistulas and congenital uterine and vaginal anomalies (absence of the vagina or developmental defects of the uterus).
+The Division of Gynecologic Surgery consists of board-certified gynecologic oncologists who offer an integrated approach to the diagnosis and treatment of women's cancers, including cervical, uterine (endometrial), ovarian, vaginal and vulvar cancer; and board-certified urogynecologists who evaluate and diagnose women with pelvic floor conditions such as urinary and fecal incontinence, pelvic organ prolapse, vaginal fistulas, and congenital uterine and vaginal anomalies (absence of a vagina or developmental defects of the uterus).

 The teaching faculty working in the clinics and hospitals are exclusively Mayo Clinic staff.
 Therefore, the Mayo patient population is available to provide an extensive learning opportunity and experience for resident education.

 The teaching staff is dedicated to the three shields of Mayo's emblem: clinical medicine, education and research.